 I think that I may have grown up watching Blade Runner.
-I do not mean that I watched the film several times growing up, although that is probably the case, but something happened when I first watched that was integral to growing up.
-All of this is because I grew up, in the first sense, watching Harrison Ford; Star Wars and Raiders of the Lost Ark were a big part of my childhood imagination, I had the toys and I am sure I went as Indiana Jones one Halloween.
-So when I saw Blade Runner for the first time, I think on VHS, I expected the same comic book morality of good versus evil and the same wisecracking character (Let's just be honest and admit that Han Solo and Indiana Jones are the same character).
+I do not mean that I watched the film several times growing up, although that is probably the case, but something happened when I first watched it that was integral to growing up.
+All of this is because I grew up, in the first sense, watching Harrison Ford play a hero; Star Wars and Raiders of the Lost Ark were a big part of my childhood imagination.
+I had the toys and I am sure I went as Indiana Jones one Halloween.
+So when I saw Blade Runner for the first time, I think on VHS, I expected the same comic book morality of good versus evil and the same wisecracking character (Let's just be honest and admit that Han Solo and Indiana Jones are basically the same character).
 The movie both thwarted and ultimately exceeded my expectations: in its failure to live up to my action packed expectations it redefined what made a good film.
 I do not think that I could watch films again in the same way; incidentally, I am fairly sure that it was my attempt to see the film on the big screen a few years later that drew me to my local art house theater, the Cleveland Cinematheque.
 It is not just that Blade Runner has a formal connection to film noir and larger film world, for me it had an anecdotal one as well.

 I am not going to rehash all of the ways in which Blade Runner subverts the standards of the science fiction action film.
 They have been pointed out elsewhere, but suffice to say, when Deckard, the hard-boiled anti-hero, is not getting his ass kicked, he is shooting unarmed (android) women in the back as they run away.
 I am not going to rehash those points in part because I want to make a different point, a point that seems worth making in a series of movies about the manufacture of memories, and that has to do with this overlap between memory and history, between experience and pop culture.
 Far from a crude division between things we directly experience (or the primary and secondary retentions that make up memory) and things that we consume through the countless mediations of words, images, sounds, and screens (or tertiary retentions) it is perhaps more accurate to say that experience is the intersection of the two.
 It is not just childhood we experience or the Star Wars trilogy, but a childhood framed by Star Wars (the original trilogy or prequels).
 Generational differences that explain our attachment to particular cultural products.
 Or, to make a more Stieglerian point, generations are defined less by some passage through the years as parents beget children than their place with respect to the periodization of different cultural products.
 How else could someone like the Star Wars prequels, or the original for that matter.
 I remember hearing someone say once with respect to Walter Benjamin, nostalgia is just memory of a prior stage of commodification.
 Part of what we like about these films from our childhood is not just that they remind us of our naive past, but of a simpler time of cultural production.